 While all this is important to me at least, the proof is in the pudding, as it were.
 Their oils have such a great flavor – I particularly love the ‘new oil’ (olio nuovo) which has such a punchy olivey-ness which you rarely find in oils in the supermarket.

 These olive oil crackers take no time to make as you simply mix the flour, salt, oil and water in a food processor then roll it out thinly.
 You can cut the dough into whatever shape you prefer or even make long, thin crackers.
 Brush with a little more oil, sprinkle a little salt then bake.
 These olive oil crackers are so incredibly simple that having a good olive oil really makes a difference as you can taste it.
 I used Pomora’s rosemary infused oil here which was so good, but I’m going to try them again with one of their other oils.
 I’ve topped them with a little rosemary and coarse salt, but if you used a plain oil you could try other herbs or even a little spice.

-See how easy they are to make in this video:
+See how easy these whole wheat crackers are to make in this short video: